AdobeDocs/campaign-classic.en/help/mrm/using/managing-marketing-resources.md

 ---
 product: campaign
-title: Managing marketing resources
+title: Manage marketing resources
-description: Managing marketing resources
+description: Learn how to manage marketing resources
 audience: campaign
 content-type: reference
 topic-tags: tasks--resources-and-budgets
 exl-id: f661e1d1-de2f-4c6a-bbff-e3ffcd1831f0
 ---
-# Managing marketing resources{#managing-marketing-resources}
+# Manage marketing resources{#managing-marketing-resources}

 Adobe Campaign lets you manage and track the marketing resources involved in the campaign life cycle.
 These marketing resources can be a brochure, a visual aid, or any other communication medium involving several operators.